sudsk/Getting-started-Astra-Python-GAE-webapp/README.md

-# Getting started with Datastax Astra, Google App Engine, and Python drivers
+# Getting started with building Web App with Datastax Astra and Python

 This project is designed to learn Datastax Astra in a fun way.